Django Baton

 // hideFooter: false, // optional

-// backBtnCb: function () {}, // back button click callback (useful to have a multi step modal), optional
+// backBtnCb: function () {}, // optional, back button click callback

-// actionBtnLabel: 'save', // action button label, default 'save', optional
+// actionBtnLabel: 'save', // optional, default 'save'

-// onUrlLoaded: function () {}, // callback called when the ajax request has completed, optional
+// onUrlLoaded: function () {}, // optional, callback after AJAX content loads

-// size: 'lg', // modal size: sm, md, lg, xl, optional
+// size: 'lg', // optional: sm, md, lg, xl

-// onClose: function () {} // callback called when the modal is closed, optional
+// onClose: function () {} // optional, callback when modal closes

-//
+// };

 let myModal = new Baton.Modal({

-title: 'My modal title',
+title: 'My Modal Title',

-size: 'lg'
+size: 'lg' // Example size

 myModal.open();

-myModal.close();
+// myModal.close();

-myModal.toggle();
+// myModal.toggle();

 and it

-lang
+tag's lang

 Baton.translations = {